Black Christmas (1974 film)

-Black Christmas (originally titled Silent Night, Evil Night in the United States and retitled Stranger in the House on television screenings) is a 1974 Canadian slasher film produced and directed by Bob Clark, and written by A. Roy Moore.
-It stars Olivia Hussey, Keir Dullea, Margot Kidder, Andrea Martin, Lynne Griffin and John Saxon.
-The story follows a group of sorority sisters who receive threatening phone calls and are eventually stalked and murdered by a deranged killer during the Christmas season.
+Black Christmas is a 1974 Canadian slasher film produced and directed by Bob Clark, and written by Roy Moore.
+It stars Olivia Hussey, Keir Dullea, Margot Kidder, and John Saxon.
+The story follows a group of sorority sisters who receive threatening phone calls and are eventually stalked and murdered by a killer during the Christmas season.

 Inspired by the urban legend "the babysitter and the man upstairs" and a series of murders that took place in the Westmount neighbourhood of Montreal, Quebec, Moore wrote the screenplay under the title Stop Me.
 The filmmakers made numerous alterations to the script, primarily the shifting to a university setting with young adult characters.
-It was shot in Toronto in 1974 on an estimated budget of $686,000, and was distributed by Warner Bros. in North America.
+It was shot in Toronto in 1974 on an estimated budget of $686,000, and was distributed by Warner Bros. in North America, eventually grossing $4,053,000 worldwide.